Christianity in Gujarat: Protestant churches

 Diocese of Gujarat.
-The Methodist Church in India, one of the largest Protestant Christian denominations, also has a Diocese of Gujarat.
-The Salvation Army and The Christian and Missionary Alliance Church churches too can be found in the state.
+The Methodist Church in India, one of the largest Protestant Christian denominations, also has a Diocese of Gujarat.Assemblies of God in India, India Pentecostal Church of God, The Salvation Army and The Christian and Missionary Alliance Church churches too can be found in the state.

 Malankara Orthodox Syrian Church

 The Malakara Syrian Church in the state is governed by Orthodox Diocese of Ahmedabad.